Pseudotsuga menziesii: Doug-Fir

 - Cover and let macerate for 3-4 weeks.
 Start tasting it 2 weeks into it.
 Strain it when the flavor comes through.

 I use this like Fire Cider.
-At the onset of a cold or sore throat, or just for an afternoon pick me up, I’ll put a splash of this in a mug of hot water.
+At the onset of a cold or sore throat, I’ll put a splash of this in a mug of hot water.
 You can add more honey, ginger, or even a little lemon juice.
-It’s one of the things I like to keep in my bag.

 Out of any preparation, I make teas the most frequently.
-It’s gentle, has a great flavor, and is both stimulating and grounding drunk throughout the day.
-I highly recommend brewing the needles with Reishi, Turkey Tail, or other medicinal mushroom.
+Doug fir boughs have a strong & feral flavor, both stimulating and grounding when consumed throughout the day.
+I enjoy brewing the needles with Reishi, Turkey Tail, or other medicinal mushroom.
 It also pairs well with Devil’s Club for immune support & inflammation (especially rheumatism), Labrador Tea for coughs & colds, or hawthorn berries for an uplifting & stimulating beverage.
 One of my standbys is Douglas fir tips/Hawthorn berry/Reishi fruitbody/Astragalus root/Laborador tea leaves.
 It’s a good ally in Winter.

 My favorite, if I had to choose, would be Douglas Fir Chai.